saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 The amount of data in the pillar started slowing down the environment.
 But since the data was used in a lot of templates, simply deleting it was not an option.
 The solution was to move the data from the pillar into map files.

 First, I moved the pillar file <b>/srv/pillar/data_file.sls</b> to <b>/srv/salt/data/data_file.json</b>.
 After moving the file, all the templates were changed to import the file and lookup the data from there instead of using the pillar interface.
-This turnd out to be a pretty minor change.
+This turned out to be a pretty minor change.

 Let's change the previous example template to make it use the map file: